ek9852/erode_test/README.md

-OpenCL/OpenGL/neon erode (3x3) performance test program
+OpenCL/OpenGL/neon/Halide erode (3x3) performance test program
 =============================================================================

-This package implements erode 3x3 (edge case not handled propertly currently)
+This package implements erode 3x3
+For OpenCL, the fours edges are not handled correctly. while other implements (OpenGL/neon/Halide) are handled correctly.

 Build
 -----